This super simple recipe requires the following ingredients:

 The history of the gin and tonic is closely linked to modern British history.
 It is a product of soldiers stationed in India who mixed their medicinal dose of quinine water to ward off malaria with their daily ration of gin.
-For many years in the 1970s and 80s, Brits turned their back on the classic G&T as poor-quality, mass-produced tonic waters drowned out any of the gin's flavours.
-However, with the advent of premium tonic waters and a relaxing of British laws that allowed small-batch gins to be sold, the country has once again fallen in love with the gin and tonic, with £1.9bn of gin sold in 2018, according to the WSTA.
+Fast forward to the present day, gin and tonics are more popular than ever, with £2.6 billion worth of gin sales in the UK in 2019, according to the WSTA.